A bug most confusing – Pi Pico VBUS sense pin causing CPU lockup with certain conditions

 I\'ve got 13 of these boards for a large scale robotics project with Belden, powering and controlling thousands of LEDs through a robust industrial Ethernet network.

 After that, it worked great!
-I ran into a reoadblock getting FastLED to work with RGBW strips, and it also has some quirks with compiling for the Pico somehwat randomly, so I switched to Adafruit_Neopixel which doesn\'t have any issues with that.
+I ran into a roadblock getting FastLED to work with RGBW strips, and it also has some quirks with compiling for the Pico somewhat randomly, so I switched to Adafruit_Neopixel which doesn't have any issues with that.

 But then after I had concluded all my debugging, got everything working, I unplugged my USB serial connecyion to the microcontroller, and it just stopped.
 The LEDs froze.
 I double checked that the e1.31 streamer on my laptop was still running, I could still ping the ethernet interface of the board, but it was like the CPU locked up.